-- Computer Vision: fast keypoint detection - Detect keypoints: small patches in the image used for matching - Classify into one of ~200 categories (visual words) - Extremely simple features - E.g. pixel value in a color channel (CIELab) - E.g. sum of two points in the patch - > E.g. difference of two points in the patch - > E.g. absolute difference of two points
+- Computer Vision: fast keypoint detection - Detect keypoints: small patches in the image used for matching - Classify into one of ~200 categories (visual words)

+• Extremely simple features

+- E.g. pixel value in a color channel (CIELab) - E.g. sum of two points in the patch - > E.g. difference of two points in the patch - E.g. absolute difference of two points

-- Create forest of randomized decision trees - > Each leaf node contains probability distribution over 200 classes - Can be updated and re-normalized incrementally.
+- Each leaf node contains probability distribution over 200 classes - Can be updated and re-normalized incrementally.